-Chapter 11 described how Jokyu-no-Ran (承久の乱) had started.
-In the end, Emperor Gotoba (or Gotoba- Joko) was exiled to Oki Island (隠岐の島).
-He was a very talented man in many fields.
-He was very good at waka (和歌) which is a Japanese short poem.
-To compose waka, it requires several elements in it, such as scenery, season, one’s inner feeling with the refined sentiment, or the surrounding state with limited numbers of words.
-It really requires a literary talent.
-He was also good at equestrianism, Kemari (ball game for the upper class at that time), a great swimmer, good at Sumo, good at music, archery, swordsmanship, calligrapher, painting and became a great swordsmith.
-His contribution toward the sword field created the Golden Age of sword making in the middle Kamakura period.
-Surprisingly, Gotoba Joko was not only good at in many different fields, he really mastered in all those fields to the top level.
-Especially his waka (poetry) is highly regarded.
-He edited Shin Kokin Wakashu (新古今集).
-This is a collection of waka; it contains 1980 wakas.
+Emperor Gotoba was a very talented man in many fields.
+He was very good at Waka (和歌), Japanese short poem.
+To compose Waka, you are required to include several elements such as scenery, a season, one’s inner feeling with the refined sentiment, or the surrounding state, within the very limited number of words.
+It requires a literary talent.
+He was also good at equestrianism, Kemari (a ball game for upper-class men at that time), swimming, Sumo wrestling, music, archery, swordsmanship, calligraphy, painting, and even sword-making.
+His contribution toward the sword field created the golden age of Sword making in the middle Kamakura period.
+Surprisingly, Gotoba Joko was not just good at things in many different areas, but he mastered them to the top level.
+Especially his Waka (poetry) was highly regarded.
+He edited Shin Kokin Wakashu (新古今集), which was a collection of 1980 Waka poems.

 Emperor Gotoba was enthroned at the age of four (some say three).
 The problem was Emperor Antoku had already existed at the same time.
 They were both about the same age.
 Two emperors at the same time was a big problem.
 How did it happen?